This page contains links to related web sites that you may find useful. Try the following:

 A user friendly, web-based Medline interface.
 PubMed includes a Clinical Queries facility to assist clinicians find Medline citations on prevention, treatment, prognosis, diagnosis, aetiology and much more.

 The Joanna Briggs Institute is an international collaboration of nursing, medical and allied health researchers, clinicians and academics.
-This site provides a range of resources to support evidence-based practice, including Best Practice information sheets.
+This site provides a range of resources to support evidence-based practice.
 Some areas of the site require subscription.

 Who said there was no such thing as a free lunch?
 This site links to free medical journals.

-OTseeker is a database that contains abstracts of systematic reviews and randomised controlled trials relevant to occupational therapy.
-Trials have been critically appraised and rated to assist you to evaluate their validity and interpretability.
-These ratings will help you to judge the quality and usefulness of trials for informing clinical interventions.
-In one database, OTseeker provides you with fast and easy access to trials from a wide range of sources.
+OTseeker is a database that contains systematic reviews and randomised controlled trials relevant to occupational therapy.
+Trials are rated using the PEDro scale to help users to judge the quality and usefulness of trials for informing clinical interventions.
+Note: the database has not been updated since 2017.

-SpeechBITE is a database that provides open access to a catalogue of Best Interventions and Treatment Efficacy across the scope of speech pathology practice.
-Studies on this database include systematic reviews, randomised controlled trials, non-randomised controlled trials, case series, and single case experimental designs.
+SpeechBITE is a database of intervention studies across the scope of speech pathology practice.
+Studies on this database include practice guidelines, systematic reviews, randomised controlled trials, non-randomised controlled trials, case series, and single case experimental designs.
+Randomised and non-randomised controlled trials are rated using a variant of the PEDro scale.

 This site is dedicated to promoting and enhancing the healthy development of infants, toddlers, and preschoolers, with or at risk for developmental delays or disabilities.